November 22, 2024

 While the brunt of Powerex’s response dealt with FSP, the company also briefly contested the Brattle paper’s assessment of other market features, including GHG pricing mechanisms, congestion revenue allocation and transmission optimization.

-Regarding the last feature, Powerex says the Brattle paper incorrectly asserts that “some stakeholders” — that is, Markets+ supporters — have suggested that the market would rely “solely” on flow-based optimization of transmission within its territory, while EDAM would rely on both flow-based and contract path-based optimization.
+Regarding the last feature, Powerex says the Brattle paper incorrectly asserts that “some stakeholders” — that is, Markets+ supporters — have suggested the market would rely “solely” on flow-based optimization of transmission within its territory, while EDAM would rely on both flow-based and contract path-based optimization.

 Powerex said it recognizes that both markets will need to apply contract path limits for rights on transmission located within the boundaries of one market but used in another market.